 This recipe will keep well in the fridge for up to 3 days.
 That said, make a note of the use by date on the chicken, and if that’s sooner than 3 days, use that as your date guide and eat before that date.

-Put the leftovers in a dish and cover them with a food wrap.
 When you want to reheat them, pop them into the microwave for a few minutes stirring half way through, or pop them back into a pan and warm them through on the cooker top, on a low heat.
-The cream in the sauce will thicken when it’s stored in the fridge: It will loosen as you reheat this.

 And…these leftovers make a yummy next day lunch.
+Oh yes they do!

 Chicken Pesto Fettuccine Recipe